AzuObs/angularjs-lite/README.md

 <h3> AUTOMATIC BOOTSTRAP vs MANUAL BOOTSTRAP </h3>
-<u>Current State</u> window.angular is created, angular.bootstrap and angular.module is created, angular registers the "ng" module, the DOM is not loaded, the DOM is not ready
+<i><b>Current State</b> window.angular is created, angular.bootstrap and angular.module is created, angular registers the "ng" module, the DOM is not loaded, the DOM is not ready.</i>

 The browser loads all our JS and CSS files.
 Suddenly, the document.ready event fires.